MSPayneII/fem-intro-section/README.md

 Build out this intro section with dropdown navigation and get it looking as close to the design as possible.

-Although the challenge was to build out the landing page, my goal for me was to code in a way that is similar to how I would if the challenge was to build an entire website.

-I've recently started Nextjs so I used this challenge as an opportunity to practice.
+The challenge was to build out the landing page, and my goal was to code as if the challenge was to build an entire website.
+I've recently started learning Nextjs so I used this challenge as an opportunity to practice.

 Your users should be able to: